nbenn/prt/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This is a maintenance release for an upcoming update to pillar.
+* This is a maintenance release for recent update to pillar.